Stephen Breyer: U.S. Court of Appeals (1980–1994)

 Breyer served as a member of the Judicial Conference of the United States between 1990 and 1994 and the United States Sentencing Commission between 1985 and 1989.
-On the sentencing commission he played a key role in reforming federal criminal sentencing procedures, producing the Federal Sentencing Guidelines, which were formulated to increase uniformity in sentencing.
+In the latter role, he oversaw the initial Federal Sentencing Guidelines, which sought uniformity in sentencing.

 Supreme Court (1994–2022)

-In 1993, President Bill Clinton considered him for the seat vacated by Byron White before ultimately appointing Ruth Bader Ginsburg.
-But after the retirement of Harry Blackmun, Clinton nominated Breyer as an associate justice of the Supreme Court on May 17, 1994.
-Breyer was confirmed by the Senate on July 29, 1994, by an 87 to 9 vote, and received his commission on August 3.
+In 1993, on the recommendation of Orrin Hatch, President Bill Clinton considered both Breyer and Ruth Bader Ginsburg for the seat vacated by Byron White.
+Clinton ultimately appointed Ginsburg, fearing that Breyer's focus on administrative law would lead to conservative rulings.

+After Harry Blackmun retired in 1994, Clinton initially offered the nomination to George Mitchell, the Senate Majority Leader, but Mitchell declined in order to make a final attempt to pass the Clinton health care plan.
+U.S. Secretary of the Interior Bruce Babbitt also declined to avoid compelling his wife, Harriet C. Babbitt, to resign as U.S. Ambassador to the Organization of American States.
+Clinton next turned to Richard S. Arnold, then serving as chief judge of the U.S. Court of Appeals for the Eighth Circuit, as Arnold had also been considered to replace White.
+However, Arnold withdrew himself the day before the planned announcement because his doctors concluded that his recurrent cancer might lead to an early death.

+Breyer was nominated on May 17, 1994, after heavy lobbying by Senator Ted Kennedy.
+Benefiting from bipartisan recognition of his work for the Senate Judiciary Committee, he was confirmed on July 29 by an 87 to 9 vote.
+Breyer wrote 551 opinions during his 28-year career, not counting those relating to orders or in the "shadow docket".
+In recognition of his service, he was inducted into the American Philosophical Society in 2004.

 In 2015, Breyer broke a federal law that bans judges from hearing cases when they or their spouses or minor children have a financial interest in a company involved.
 His wife sold about $33,000 worth of stock in Johnson Controls a day after Breyer participated in the oral argument.
 This brought him back into compliance and he joined the majority in ruling in favor of the interests of a Johnson Controls subsidiary which was party to FERC v.
 Electric Power Supply Ass'n.

-From the start of his tenure through the end of the 2019 term, Breyer wrote a total of 520 opinions, not counting opinions relating to orders or in the "shadow docket".